 With mortgage loans, APR is complicated because it does include more than just your interest charges.
 Any quotes you get might or might not include closing costs that you’ll have to pay or other payments required to get your loan approved (such as private mortgage insurance).
 Lenders have the ability to choose whether or not certain items are part of the APR calculation, so you have to look closely if you’re comparing loans.

 You can’t simply rely on an APR quote to evaluate a loan.
 You need to look at each and every charge and expense related to your prospective loan in order to judge whether or not you’re getting a good deal.
 In addition, look at the bigger picture – you need to know how long you’ll be using a loan to make the best decision.
-For example, one-time charges up front may drive up your actual cost on a loan – even though an APR calculation might assume those charges are spread out over a longer lifetime (and therefore the APR would look lower).
+For example, one-time charges up-front may drive up your actual cost on a loan – but the APR calculation will assume those charges are spread out over a longer lifetime (and therefore the APR would look lower).
+If you're going to pay a loan off quickly, APR tends to underestimate the impact of up-front costs.

 For more discussion, see Get the Wrong Loan by Comparing APR